How To Apply

-(1) Cure EB does not generally fund basic laboratory research, including animal studies.
-Animal studies as part of later stage research prior to embarking on a proof of concept clinical trial would be funded;
+1) We do not generally fund basic laboratory research, including animal studies.
+Animal studies may be funded as part of later stage research prior to embarking on a proof of concept clinical trial.

-Potential applicants are first advised to submit an outline application form for review by the Cure EB Trustees and Cure EB scientific expert panel.
-Any subsequent full application will be subject to full external peer review.
+Potential applicants are first advised to submit a Research Outline for review by the Research Team.
+Any subsequent full application will follow the application review process below.

 4) Is the research innovative and able to demonstrate potential advantage over research being conducted by other research groups?